ibm-watson-data-lab/simple-search-service/README.md

 ## Lockdown mode

-If you have uploaded your content into the Simple Search Service but now want only the `/search` endpoint to continue working, then you can enable "Lockdown mode".
+If you have uploaded your content into the Simple Search Service but now want only the `/search` endpoint to be available publicly, you can enable "Lockdown mode".

 Simply set an environment variable called `LOCKDOWN` to `true` before running the Simple Search Service: